wx-chevalier/Awesome-Lists-and-CheatSheets/InfoSecurity/InfoSecurity-OpenSource-List.md

 - [Lynis #Project#](https://github.com/CISOfy/lynis): Security auditing tool for Linux, macOS, and UNIX-based systems.
 Assists with compliance testing (HIPAA/ISO27001/PCI DSS) and system hardening.
 Agentless, and installation optional.

+## Windows

+- [ScareCrow #Project#](https://github.com/optiv/ScareCrow): ScareCrow is a payload creation framework for generating loaders for the use of side loading (not injection) into a legitimate Windows process (bypassing Application Whitelisting controls).

 # Network

 ## DNS